 As part of Rockport Music’s Metropolitan Opera Weekend, this concert features three of the most talented young singers training today in The Metropolitan Opera’s Lindemann Young Artist Development Program.
-They will perform a program of opera favorites and art songs.
-Artists include:
+As experienced by the attendees at the 2019 performance of spectacular artists, these vocalists return by popular demand with a vibrant, expressive performance of opera favorites and art songs.

 ABOUT THE LINDEMANN YOUNG ARTIST DEVELOPMENT PROGRAM